 Pain and tenderness under the heel.
 This can be a sharp stabbing or deep ache.
 It is usually worse when you first get up in the morning, and after being on your feet all day .

 Biomechanical assessment and management – a special biomechanics assessment at Open Podiatry can help to determine the cause of your heel pain.
 Our podiatrist will watch you walk and will assess how much motion you have in the joints of your foot and ankle.
-If appropriate, you will be prescribed insoles to prevent heel pain and footwear advice will be given .
+If appropriate, you will be prescribed custom insoles to prevent heel pain and footwear advice will be given .
 Using latest technology we use PODOSmart to conduct a 3D gait analysis.
 Our custom insoles follow the latest trends in design manufacturing, we utilise both 3D scanning for the most optimum fit and 3D printing to construct a long-lasting device able to control your feet.
 Visit our Orthotics page to learn more.

 Taping – our podiatrist may use supportive tape to reduce foot strain .